-It is true that martial arts means arts of war, however, combat is only part of war.
-If you focus on the combat techniques that is part of martial arts from Aikido to Wing Chun, you may not only lose the battle but also the war.
+It is true that martial arts mean arts of war, however, combat is only part of the war.
+If you focus on the combat techniques that are part of martial arts from Aikido to Wing Chun, you may not only lose the battle but also the war.
 One of the stories in the Bible is how Cain killed his brother Abel.
 That is a reference to a combat technique that could lose you a war.

-If you follow the theory of evolution, the first monkey that yanking the tail of another monkey engaged in combat.
-The same monkey yanking the tail of a tree climbing Jaguar did not live to tell the tale.
+If you follow the theory of evolution, the first monkey that yanked the tail of another monkey engaged in combat.
+The same monkey yanking the tail of a tree-climbing Jaguar did not live to tell the tale.

 In recorded human history of Egyptian painting dating several thousand years, wrestling came into the scene which makes it the most ancient of recorded martial arts you could teach and learn.